libp2p/specs/peer-ids/peer-ids.md

  - Secp256k1
  - ECDSA

-Implementations MUST support RSA and Ed25519.
+Implementations MUST support Ed25519.
+Implementations SHOULD support RSA if they wish to interoperate with the mainline IPFS DHT and the default IPFS bootstrap nodes.
 Implementations MAY support Secp256k1 and ECDSA, but nodes using those keys may not be able to connect to all other nodes.

 In all cases, implementation MAY allow the user to enable/disable specific key types via configuration.
 Note that disabling support for compulsory key types